conradhalling/datacamp/Introduction to Git/Introduction to Git.md

 ### Introduction to Version Control

+#### What is a Version?

+- Contents of a file at a given point in time.
+- Metadata (information associated with the file)
+    - the author of the file
+    - where the file is located
+    - the file type
+    - when the file was last saved

+#### What is Version Control?

+- Version control is a group of systems and process that
+    - manage changes made to documents, programs, and directories
+- Version control is useful for anything that
+    - changes over time
+    - needs to be shared
+- Version control tracks files in different states
+- Version control allows simultaneous file development (continuous development)
+- Version control allows us to combine different versions of files

 #### Why is Version Control Important?

 Version control can be used to synchronize scripts or analysis pipelines with the data used at that time.
 The analysis evolves as the data set changes.
 Version control makes it possible to rerun a particular analysis using the correct code and data.

+#### Git and GitHub

+Git is:

+- a popular version control system for computer programming and data projects
+- open source
+- scalable

+GitHub is:

+- a cloud-based Git repository system

+#### Benefits of Git

+The benefits of Git are:

+- Git stores everything, so nothing is lost
+- Git notifies us when there is conflicting content in files
+- Git can synchronize work done by different people using different computers

+#### Using Git

+- Git commands are run in the shell
+- The shell
+    - is a program for executing commands
+    - can be used to view or modify files and directories (folders)

 #### Useful Shell Commands